CypaxNET/VFD-Studio2/docs/Other_displays.md

 A LCD or OLED display cannot just be plugged into a computer so we need to build an adapter with an Arduino board.

-In this instructions I will use a 128x64 OLED display with I2C interface as it can be found often on eBay for little money this days.
+In this instructions I will use a 128x64 OLED display with I2C interface like those which can be found often on eBay for little money.
 It is tiny, but it does the job.

 > [!TIP]
 > I2C is a rather slow serial interface.
 When it comes to high display resolutions (128x64 counts as high in this context) and displaying animations or effects you better go with a SPI interface.